Monday, December 07, 2009

 Unpacking our life

 Today, Kristen came over and helped me unpack our stuff.
 Men aren't really helpful with this kind of thing, at least my man isn't, so I can quite comfortably say that she was the first person to actually help me with packing/unpacking in the past two years that I moved to our new apartment and then to the US.
 I feel so much better now, though, and the room looks so beautiful with grandma's furniture and our things.
 When you take everything out and put them into drawers and baskets and boxes, it really doesn't look like it filled 7 suitcases, 5+ carry-on luggage, and three big boxes.
 Oh well.
 They are all here now safe and sound and we are settled into our new home - that we will live in for at least 4 months.
 It's also so great to have a friend here.
 Kristen's a great gal and we hit it off pretty quickly when I first visited here in 2007, and it's been that way ever since.
-I can't wait to be her little helper when she does her baking projects for the caf
+I can't wait to be her little helper when she does her baking projects for the cafe section they're launching at the restaurant.

 PAL

-Paul A. Lanquist 's art is so much along the lines of what I consider practical, beautiful, everyday art.
+Paul A. Lanquist's art is so much along the lines of what I consider practical, beautiful, everyday art.
 The ones above were my fridge magnets at our apartment and they made me really happy.
 Now I see a lot of his prints and posters around because he is from this area, and I hope to get and frame posters of him one day.
 He signs his work as PAL.
 These retro-style drawings are just so cool!